 10. Ramstein Air Force Base, Germany

 Ramstein is the largest United States Air Force base in Europe and a NATO communications hub.
 It hosts American fighter squadrons, NATO command centers, and a Patriot missile defense battery.
-Because of its strategic importance, parts of Ramstein appear blurred or outdated on certain maps.
+Because of its tactical importance, parts of Ramstein appear blurred or outdated on certain maps.
 Taxiways and large hangars can look pixelated, as if covered by a low-resolution mask.

 Why hide Ramstein?
 Officially, the United States military does not require full censorship of overseas bases, but allied governments sometimes request limited blurring for security.
-Partial obscuring of infrastructure prevents potential adversaries from easily counting parked aircraft or assessing runway capabilities.
+Partial obscuring of infrastructure prevents possible adversaries from easily counting parked aircraft or assessing runway capabilities.
 Even an ally’s maps leave out detail at Ramstein by design.

 The base’s very purpose makes it significant.
 In the 1980s, it was linked to NATO’s nuclear strategy.
 Today, it supports global drone strikes and rapid troop deployments.
 Seeing blurred runways serves as a clue to its secretive nature.